-- Each bedroom is equipped with a telephone. - You can answer phone calls (including phone calls from your parents in US) for free, but you need to pay for local, long distance or international calls, and it is expensive to make international calls (about \$1 per min). - You may buy international calling cards online if you want to make cheap international calls (less than 10 cents per min), but typically you first need to dial a local number.
-(An example is www.cybercalling.com).
+- Each bedroom is equipped with a telephone. - You can answer phone calls (including phone calls from your parents in US) for free, but you need to pay for local, long distance or international calls, and it is expensive to make international calls (about \$1 per min). - It is a good idea to use online tools such as Skype, msn messenger, etc to call home (since you have internet access).
+If your laptop has speakers and mics and you may use them for phone call.
+But if your laptop does not have those or you need privacy, you may bring your microphone and headset with you.

-- Most cell phone service providers have international plans available, you need to activate such plans before you leave if you need to use your cell phone in China, but they are typically very expensive. - If you can unlock your cell phone before you leave, you may buy and use SIMS cards in China. - The simplest and cheapest cell phone costs about \$15 (100 Yuan) in China.
-You may also consider buying one while in China. - It is a good idea to use online tools such as Skype, messenger, etc to call home (since you have internet access).
-Most laptops have speakers and mics and you may use them for phone call.
-But if you need privacy, you may bring your microphone and headset with you if you already have them or you may buy them in China.
+- Most cell phone service providers have international plans available, you need to activate such plans before you leave if you need to use your cell phone in China, but they are typically very expensive. - If you can unlock your cell phone before you leave, you may buy and use SIMS cards in China. - The simplest and cheapest cell phone costs about \$50 (300 Yuan) in China.
+You may also consider buying one while in China.